 We also included some speech therapy apps for those who want to improve their communication abilities too.

-1. CT Speech and Cognitive Therapy (iOS and Android)
+1. CT Speech and Cognitive Therapy

-2. Spaced Retrieval Therapy App (iOS and Android)
+2. Spaced Retrieval Therapy App

 Spaced retrieval is one of the most effective ways to improve short-term memory, according to memory experts.
 This method involves memorizing a fact, waiting one minute, quizzing yourself, then waiting five minutes, etc…

-4. Let’s be Social (iOS only)
+4. Let’s be Social

-This app is great for brain injury patients who want to improve their conversational skills and relearn appropriate behavior.
+The Let’s be Social app is great for brain injury patients who want to improve their conversational skills and relearn appropriate behavior.